YichaoOU/HemTools/docs/content/Differential_analysis/deseq2_diffpeak.rst

 Summary
 ^^^^^^^

 This program performs differential peak analysis by taking the union of input peaks (i.e., bedtools merge), counting number of reads (for pair-end, it is number of fragments), then running DESEQ2.
 At the last step, peaks will be divided into gain or loss, each of which will be used to perform motif discovery using homer.

+.. note:: By default, DESEQ2 normalization is performed on total reads in peaks.
+You can also do it on raw total reads (i.e., sequencing depth), by using ``--include_unmapped_reads``.

 Flowchart
 ^^^^^^^^^